pytogo-org/posts/_posts/2025-05-30-Python-Togo-community-our-story.md

 Attending both local and international events — online and in-person — opened his eyes to what a strong developer community could achieve.
 While some may say volunteering doesn’t pay, we believe it builds something far more valuable: **growth, knowledge, and connection.**

 By 2023, Togo’s tech scene was growing rapidly.
 Developer communities were emerging across campuses, sparking friendships and collaborations that would lay the groundwork for what was to come.
-Events like DevFest Lomé, TDevFest, Tech Communities Day, MLSA Togo Meetups, became meeting points for leaders who shared a common dream: building something bigger together.
+Events like DevFest Lomé, TDevFest, Tech Communities Day, MLSA Togo Meetups became meeting points for leaders who shared a common dream: building something bigger together.

 Then came 2024 — the year everything changed.